We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Online therapy sessions can take place via mobile app, video conference, email, text message, or any other platform where conversations occur virtually.

 A person also needs to have reliable internet access in their home to participate in teletherapy.
-And online health services, including therapy sessions,
+Online health services, including therapy sessions,

 Further, technical difficulties or limitations can make it difficult for some people to access effective online sessions.
 A person who is more concerned about their privacy and security online may wish to explore in-person therapy instead.